comychitz/intro_to_programming/README.md

 track of what it is doing, and that's where memory comes into play.
 A computer stores intermediate values (i.e. state) in memory to reference later, as needed.
 There are different types of memory, which we will touch on later.
-Lastly, there is I/O, which is how a computer interacts with the outside world.
+Lastly, there is I/O, which is how a computer interacts with the humans or other electronic devices.
 We humans generate input to our computers via our mouse and keyboard, which in turn causes output (ex. text on the screen).
+Computers also use I/O to expand their functionality or interface with other electronic devices.
+For example, an SD card from your camera can be inputted into your computer so that you can download and edit your pictures.

 Now, a computer doesn't understand English or Japanese or any human language, a computer only understands 1s and 0s, or bits (bit = binary digit).
 When we write